javaguirre/javaguirre.github.io/_posts/2021-08-26-what-i-learnt-from-recruiting-for-developer-jobs.md

 But due to this fact, a candidate is not very different from another, and you get the differences (sometimes) if you open all the PDFs.

-## We want to work how you work and what you know
+## We want to know how you work and what you know

 **It's difficult to differentiate from the rest if you just have a PDF CV**, no LinkedIn detailed information, or no GitHub or articles.